juliano/springmvc-scaffold/README.markdown

     # for gradle
     springmvc new myapp -b=gradle

+    # for sbt
+    springmvc new myapp -b=sbt

-When using gradle, use
+When using gradle, to run your application use:

     gradle jettyRun
     # or
     gradle jR

-to run the application.
+When using sbt use:

+    sbt
+    container:start

 #ORM